 - One course from economics

 - Four other courses from among the following five social science departments: anthropology, economics, government, history and sociology.
-The student may petition the program, through their minor adviser, for one of these four courses to be from a discipline outside of the social sciences.
+The student may petition the program, through their minor adviser, for one of these four courses to be GSD404 Special Studies or to be from a discipline outside of the social sciences.
 Comparable courses at other colleges may be included with the consent of the minor adviser.

 - Two of the courses in the minor must reflect a regional concentration on Africa, Asia, Latin America or the Middle East.